ArdanaLabs/ardana-dollar/utxo-design/admin-sm.md

 # Admin (State Machine)

-Purpose: Admin holds the global state for a `(targetCurrency, collateralCurrency)` pair.
+Purpose: Admin holds the global state for a `(peggedCurrency, collateralCurrency)` pair.

 Parameterized by:
 ```haskell